ems-press/bibcheck/install-windows.md

   You may add a path to the tex file (use backslahes; no leading backslash).
   ```
-  lua C:\tools\bibcheck\bibcheck.lua main.tex amsplain
+  lua C:\tools\bibcheck\bibcheck.lua main.tex emsnumeric
   lua C:\tools\bibcheck\bibcheck.lua main.tex emsjems
   lua C:\tools\bibcheck\bibcheck.lua folder\main.tex amsalpha
   ```

   Alternatively, use bibcheck.bat: Drag and drop the tex file onto its desktop shortcut.

 * Open one of the files FILENAME-REFERENCES.bbl or FILENAME-REFERENCES.tex.
   It contains two kinds of \bibitem:
   (a) UNMATCHED ENTRY.
-      If there is no match in MathSciNet, format the original \bitem and sort it in the bibliography according to the known criteria.
+      If there is no match in MathSciNet, then manually format the original \bibitem and sort it in the bibliography according to the known criteria.
   (b) MATCH.
       A few matches are unfortunately incorrect.
 So compare each 'match' with the original
       \bibitem which is added in comments.

+* To improve the result, you should first (i.e., before running 'bibcheck') replace all instances of \bysame (in the original tex file) by the respective authors.

 ## Case 2: The tex file uses a bib file.
 * Run bibtex and copy the bbl content into the tex file.